Interviews

 • Reflect the tone of the company’s culture

-Interviewers are busy.
-Show respect for their time by keeping your emails short and straight to the point.
+Nobody likes a rambling email, and interviewers are busy people.
+Show respect for their time by keeping your emails short and direct.
+In total, 1 to 2 paragraphs are more than enough.

 Here are a few things to check: